Delayed and cancelled trains

 How much compensation you can demand is calculated as follows:

-If the journey is delayed more than 20 minutes, you have the right to get back 50% of the ticket price.
+If the journey is delayed more than 20 minutes, you have the right to a 50% refund of the ticket price.

-If the journey is delayed more than 40 minutes, you have the right to get back 75% of the ticket price.
+If the journey is delayed more than 40 minutes, you have the right to a 75% refund of the ticket price.

-If the journey is cancelled or delayed more than 60 minutes, you have the right to get back 100% of the ticket price.
+If the journey is cancelled or delayed more than 60 minutes, you have the right to a 100% refund of the ticket price.

 What applies for period tickets?